 Making Jewish History Fun and Interactive

-History is an adventure and an exciting exploration of ideas, places, people, cultures and cool things.
+History is an adventure — an exploration of ideas, places, people, cultures, and the stories that connect us all.

-I am here to share that passion with your family, in my online Jewish history course, so you can also get excited about the study of history.
+I am here to share my passion for all of the above with your family in this online Jewish history course, so you can also get excited about the study of history.

-This is primarily a Jewish History course, and we delve quite a lot into global history.
-Jewish history does not happen in a vacuum, and I believe that with a better understanding of the context—cultural, geographic, historic—we enrich our own learning and identity, and appreciation of the world.
+This is primarily a Jewish History course, but we also delve quite a lot into global history.
+Jewish history does not happen in a vacuum, and I believe that with a better understanding of the context—cultural, geographic, historic—we enrich our own learning and identity and appreciation of the world.

-As a child of the Old City of Jerusalem, I share the excitement for ancient history and archaeology, and we will learn about many ancient cultures and artifacts, and learn how to think about them an engage with them.
+As a child of the Old City of Jerusalem, I have a strong connection to ancient history and archaeology.
+We will learn about many ancient cultures and artifacts and learn how to think about and engage with them.

-During the year, we will cover a diverse range of topics, including Tanach—Biblical stories, other periods of Jewish history, famous people from global and Jewish history, and the occasional fun topic about anything from science and technology to art and archaeology.
-We explore ideas such as mythologies, paintings, different cultures and ideas, and use google earth to travel to distant places.
+During the year, we will cover a diverse range of topics, including Tanach (Biblical stories), other periods of Jewish history, famous characters in global and Jewish history, and the occasional fun topic about anything from science and technology to art and archaeology.
+We explore ideas such as mythologies, paintings, different cultures, and use Google Earth to travel to distant places.

-For local families, I also offer on-site tours throughout the year, once a month, on average.
-I also travel to the US and offer tours to the local homeschool communities.
+For local families, I also offer on-site tours throughout the year, on average once a month.
+I also travel occasionally to the US and offer tours to local homeschool communities.
 More about that in the monthly museum tours tab.

 Do I need prior knowledge?

-No. But it helps.
-I always introduce every topic with a brief overview, to being everyone up to speed.
+No, but it helps.
+I always introduce every topic with a brief overview to bring everyone up to speed.
 I assume my audience is diverse, and I do my best to present the material in a respectful and thoughtful way.
 Jewish and Biblical topics are taught with a respectful attitude towards the entire spectrum of secular-traditional-religious attendees.

-The classes are geared towards everyone from those with little or no knowledge of Jewish history, to the more familiar and/or religious.
-I do my best to accommodate everyone and be respectful, without imposing a particular view.
+The classes are geared towards everyone from those with little or no knowledge of Jewish history to the more familiar and/or religious.
+I do my best to accommodate everyone and to be respectful without imposing a particular view.

-This means that my terminology will be both general (e.g. ‘Babylon’, ‘Genesis’, ‘Temple’) and traditional (e.g. ‘Bavel’, ‘Bereshit’, ‘Beit haMikdash/Beis haMikdosh’).
-This way, everyone knows what I’m talking about and connect.
+My terminology will be both general (e.g. ‘Babylon’, ‘Genesis’, ‘Temple’) and traditional (e.g. ‘Bavel’, ‘Beit haMikdash/Beis haMikdosh’).
+This way, everyone knows what I’m talking about and can connect.

 Ages 6-16: Multi-Age Learning

 This course is for kids and teens, and adults often join and enjoy as well.
-The earliest age I recommend is 6, and this varies from child to child.
-I have regulars who are 4 years old, and some who only joined at 7, when they feel ready.
-Once we grow our community further, we will be able to separate classes by ages, just like we do in the Hebrew course.
+The earliest age I recommend is 6, but this varies from child to child.
+I have regulars who are 4 years old, and some who only joined at age 7 when they felt ready.
+As we grow our community further, I hope to separate classes by age, just like we do in the Hebrew course.

 Online and on-site classes.

-The online classes and the museum tours are independent of each other.
+Online classes and museum tours are independent of each other.
 Read more about the tours in the relevant tab.

 Recorded Classes & Video Library Access

-All classes are recorded and edited, and extra links and videos are added to each video.
-You should get access to the recording of any class you paid for.
+All classes are recorded and edited with extra links and videos added to each video.
+You are given access to the recording of any class you paid for.

-Classes from previous years are group together as courses, and are available for purchase on site.
-You need to become a site member in order to do this, which is a very straightforward process.
+Classes from previous years are grouped together as courses and are available for purchase on this site.
+You must become a site member in order to do this; a very straightforward process.

 Stay Connected: Updates & Community